singforhope/worldpianos/supabase/README.md

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor
-3. Copy and paste the contents of `schema.sql` and run it
+3. Copy and paste the contents of `final_schema.sql` and run it
-4. Copy and paste the contents of `seed.sql` and run it
+4. Copy and paste the contents of `updated_seed.sql` and run it
+5. Copy and paste the contents of `storage_policies.sql` and run it to set up storage policies

 ## Database Structure